sourcegraph/handbook/content/company/strategy/code-graph/batch-changes/index.md

 ## Themes

-To deliver the strategy, here are the themes we want to focus on for the next 3 years.
+To deliver the strategy, here are the themes we want to focus on for the next year.

 ### Enterprise scale